Sameeranjoshi/awesome-ai-accelerators/README.md

 # awesome-ai-accelerators
-A list of the awesome compilers, Programming, and Performance-related papers and tutorials for AI accelerators like Sambanova, Cerebras, Graphcore, Groq, etc.
+A list of the awesome compilers, programming, performance, and porting-related papers and tutorials for AI accelerators like Sambanova, Cerebras, Graphcore, Groq, etc.

 ## Contents